-Employment Agreement with Dr. Donald C. Winter
+Employment Agreement with Mr. Wesley G. Bush

-The Company has an employment agreement with Dr. Winter, which became effective as of December 11, 2002, the closing date of Northrop Grumman's acquisition of TRW.
-Under this agreement, Dr. Winter serves as our Corporate Vice President and President, Missions Systems Sector.
+The Company has an employment agreement with Mr. Bush, which became effective as of December 11, 2002, the closing date of Northrop Grumman's acquisition of TRW.
+Under this agreement, Mr. Bush served as our Corporate Vice President and President, Space Technology Sector.
 This employment agreement terminated his Employment Continuation Agreement (ECA) with TRW, his former employer.

-The initial term of Dr. Winter's employment agreement ends on December 11, 2006, unless terminated earlier by the Company or Dr. Winter.
-Under the employment agreement, Dr. Winter receives an annual base salary of at least \$500,000 per year, which may be periodically increased during the Company's normal salary review process.
-Dr. Winter is eligible to receive annual bonuses under the Company's incentive compensation plan, with a target bonus of 50% of his base salary.
-Dr. Winter is also eligible to participate in Northrop Grumman's welfare and pension plans, and is generally entitled to the benefits and perquisites available to the Company's senior executives.
-Dr. Winter's years of service at TRW will be credited in determining his years of vesting service under the plans.
-Dr. Winter may participate in the Company's elected officer retiree medical program on the same terms and conditions as other elected officers of similar status.
+The initial term of Mr. Bush's employment agreement ends on December 11, 2006, unless terminated earlier by the Company or Mr. Bush.
+Under the employment agreement, Mr. Bush receives an annual base salary of at least \$410,000 per year, which may be periodically increased during the Company's normal salary review process.
+Mr. Bush is eligible to receive annual bonuses under the Company's incentive compensation plan, with a target bonus of 50% of his base salary.
+Mr. Bush is also eligible to participate in Northrop Grumman's welfare and pension plans, and is generally entitled to the benefits and perquisites available to the Company's senior executives.
+Mr. Bush's years of service at TRW will be credited in determining his years of vesting service under the plans.
+Mr. Bush may participate in the Company's elected officer retiree medical program on the same terms and conditions as other elected officers of similar status.

 Payments Related to TRW Service.
-Upon his employment with Northrop Grumman, Dr. Winter relinquished all rights and benefits he may have had under his ECA.
-In lieu of any future payments under the ECA, Dr. Winter received a \$4,400,000 special bonus from the Company in January 2003.
-Dr. Winter also received a bonus under the TRW Operational Incentive Plan of \$572,400 for his services during 2002 at TRW, with the understanding that he would receive no additional awards for his service at TRW.
-The Company also agreed to make a "gross-up" payment to Dr. Winter for any tax liabilities that he incurred because of the compensation and benefits that he received in the TRW acquisition.
+Upon his employment with Northrop Grumman, Mr. Bush relinquished all rights and benefits he may have had under his ECA.
+In lieu of any future payments under the ECA, Mr. Bush was entitled to a \$1,200,000 special retention bonus from the Company, to be paid in four annual installments of \$300,000.
+The first installment was paid in January 2003, and the final was paid in 2006.
+Mr. Bush also received a bonus under the TRW Operational Incentive Plan of \$144,079 for his services during 2002 at TRW, with the understanding that he would receive no additional awards for his service at TRW.
+The Company also agreed to make a "gross-up" payment to Mr. Bush for any tax liabilities that he incurred because of the compensation and benefits that he received in the TRW acquisition.
 The gross-up payment would put him in the same position as though those benefits were not taxable to him.

 Incentive Compensation.
-The employment agreement provided for the following initial grants, effective December 18, 2002 to Dr. Winter under the Company's 2001 Long Term Incentive Stock Plan:
+The employment agreement provided for the following initial grants, effective December 18, 2002 to Mr. Bush under the Company's 2001 Stock Plan:

-- 30,000 non-qualified stock options, vesting annually over four years; and - 16,000 restricted performance stock rights awarded based upon the Company's performance from January 1, 2003 through December 31, 2005.
+- 25,000 non-qualified stock options, vesting annually over four years; and - 12,000 restricted performance stock rights awarded based upon the Company's performance from January 1, 2003 through December 31, 2005; and - 9,000 restricted stock rights.

-In August 2003, under the employment agreement, Dr. Winter received the following additional grants under the 2001 Long Term Incentive Stock Plan:
+In August 2003, under the employment agreement, Mr. Bush received the following additional grants under the 2001 Stock Plan: